jlchan/StartUpDG.jl/docs/src/mesh_usage.md

 VX,VY,EToV = uniform_mesh(Quad(),Kx,Ky)
 VX,VY,VZ,EToV = uniform_mesh(Hex(),Kx,Ky,Kz)
 ```
+The triangular mesh is constructed by creating a uniform quadrilateral mesh then bisecting each quad into two triangles.

 Unstructured meshes for more complex geometries can be generated using external packages.
-For example, `TriangleMesh.jl`
+For example, `TriangleMesh.jl` can be used as follows:
 ```julia
 using TriangleMesh

 poly = polygon_Lshape()
 mesh = create_mesh(poly, set_area_max=true) # asks for maximum element size
 VX,VY = mesh.point[1,:],mesh.point[2,:]
 EToV = permutedims(mesh.cell)
 ```